zobu1/public_algos/README.md

 # public_algos
-This is a collection of basic trading algorithms that I have released publically.
-Make sure to do your own research before deciding to invest in any of these algoirthms.
-All of these algorithms can be live traded using the lean engine without modifications.
-However, appropriate brokers and data will be necessary.
+This is a database where you will find trading models I have released publically.
+Some of these models will be made in QuantConnect, where you can readily backtest them and live trade them if you wish.
+Others may be programmed in an alternative format, where modifications will have to be made for live trading.